ajablanco/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model- it allows javascript to manipulate HTML elements

 2. What is an event?
+An event is when a user does something on the webpage.
+Could be as simple as clicking on a button or moving the mouse… even opening the webpage itself

 3. What is an event listener?
+An event listener looks for a specific event and then executes a function when the even occurs

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can use array functions such as .map() etc. to manipulate the data

 5. What is a component?
+A component is a small, potentially re-usable set of logic, behaviors and interface elements. it can be used multiple times to keep our code DRY

 ### Git Set up